The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Analysis pipeline

 A small number of available planet observations can be problematic when estimating the bin-bin covariance matrix of the binned radial profile.
 For that reason, the code employs a shrinking technique.
-The idea behind the approach is to probe an optimal combination of a high-dimensional, unbiased, covariance matrix and a zero off-diagonal component covariance matrix.
-This estimation depends on the number of input observations and is parametrized by the so-called shrinkage intensity, $\lambda^{*}$ (see equations (A5), (A6) of Appendix A in \cite{Lungu_2022}).
+The idea behind the approach is the following: the level of down-weighting of the off-diagonal components of the covariance matrix should depend on the number of available observations.
+This approximation is parametrized by the so-called shrinkage intensity, $\hat{\lambda}^{*}$ (see Eq.
+(A5), Appendix A, \cite{Lungu_2022}).
+The shrinkage intensity is applied to a biased version of the covariance matrix, \textbf{T}, where we have set all the off-diagonal components to zero and the empirical, unbiased covariance matrix, \textbf{S}, to synthesize the `shrunk' covariance matrix, \textbf{C}, that we will use for the beam fitting as (Eq.
+(A6), Appendix A, \cite{Lungu_2022}):

 One can easily conclude that the larger the number of observations, the closer we can get to an unbiased covariance estimation.
 Figure \ref{fig:lambda_estimator} shows the value of $\lambda^{*}$ as a function of the number of input observations to the beam fitting code for our frequency bands.
 The shrinkage intensity seems to converge to a value of $\approx 0.1$ for a set of $N_{obs}$ = 50 observations in all cases.